-He is the President of the Clallam County Bar Association (2013) and a member of the Washington State Bar Association, the Clallam County Bar Association, the King County Bar Association and a member of the King County Bar Association family law section.
-Derek has been a member of the American Bar Association since 1997 and a member of the family law section.
+He is the Secretary for the Clallam County Bar (2018) and former President of the Clallam County Bar Association (2013) and a member of the Washington State Bar Association, the Clallam County Bar Association, the King County Bar Association and a member of the King County Bar Association family law section.
+Derek has been a member of the American Bar Association and a member of the family law section.

-He is active in his community and is on the Board of Directors for Clallam-Jefferson County Pro Bono Lawyers and Peninsula Dispute Resolution Center.
+He is active in his community and is on the Board of Directors for Clallam-Jefferson County Pro Bono Lawyers.
+A former Board Member with Port Angeles Food Bank and Peninsula Dispute Resolution Center.
 He has participated in the University of Colorado Legal Aid and Defender Program as well as the King County Bar Association Neighborhood Legal Clinic (East Side).
 He has participated in the Washington State Bar Association’s Law Day working with young students.

 Derek was born in Trinidad, Colorado and moved to Washington state for the first time in 1983.
 He fell in love with the area and its people.
 After moving back to Colorado during his high school and college years, he moved to Bellevue Washington and practiced in Seattle for about a decade.
 H currently has taken up residence in Port Angeles, where he attended elementary school.